Amazon Consultant

 What is listing optimization?

 Amazon product listing optimization or Amazon SEO is all about giving the right information to Amazon’s A9 algorithm and the shoppers.
 Your product soars high or drops down in the SERPs based on how well you optimize the front and back end of your Amazon listing.
-Most shoppers don’t go past page one of SERPs, so it is critical for your product listings to rank higher and convert better.
+Most shoppers don’t go past page one of SERPs, so your product listings must rank higher and convert better.

 Amazon SEO vs. Google SEO